mpdcampbell/selfhosted-services/README.md

     - **Jitsi Conference Focus (Jicofo):** Conference manager, it opens and manages the sessions between participants and JVB.
     - **[Prosody](https://github.com/prosody):** An XMPP server where all the other components connect so they can communicate, and linked as the only component not made by the Jitsi team.

+### Wishlist
+- [Wishlist](https://github.com/Wingysam/Christmas-Community#readme) is a private Amazon wishlist alternative (actually called Christmas Community)
+- Supports seperate user accounts with basic user & password, then all users wishlists visible to everyone.
+- For supported websites (30ish sites) Users can add items to their wishlist with the product url and the service grabs the product image, name and price.
+- Otherwise image, name and price can be input manually.

 ### Photoview
 - [Photoview](https://github.com/photoview/photoview#readme) is an actively developed photo & video gallery UI that mantains your directory structure.
 - Features local facial recognition for photo sorting, tiered user account access, and supports RAW files and EXIF parsing.